firesim/firesim/docs/Tutorials/On-Premises-FPGA-Tutorial/Initial-Setup/Setting-Up.rst

 The FireSim manager program runs all commands by ``ssh``-ing into a BuildFarm/RunFarm machine given an IP address then running the command.
 To do so non-interactively, it needs passwordless access to the machines (in our case, ``localhost``) to build/run on.

-Finally, if you are running this tutorial without ``sudo`` access you should also install the ``guestmount`` program and ensure it runs properly.
+Finally, you should also install the ``guestmount`` program and ensure it runs properly.
 This is needed by a variety of FireSim steps that mount disk images in order to copy in/out results of simulations out of the images.
 Most likely you will need to follow the instructions `here <https://askubuntu.com/questions/1046828/how-to-run-libguestfs-tools-tools-such-as-virt-make-fs-without-sudo>`_ to ensure ``guestmount`` doesn't error.